Huanghuacheng Great Wall and Walled Village

 Following the wall, we dip down to the Zhuangdaokou Gate, an archway through which our Zhuangdaokou to the Walled village hike passes.
 The climb down to the archway is steep, and there are no ramparts or crenellations to hold on to - it’s necessary to take it slow and easy here.

 We’ll take a break at the archway, and gather our energy for the climb up the steep and tall stairs on the opposite side of the pass.
 After climbing the stairs, we’ll be following unrestored wall along a ridgeline for a little more than an hour, passing through five or six ruined towers.

 If we continued along the wall we’d arrive at the Little West Lake.
 Instead of heading for the lake, we’ll leave the wall and follow a hill trail to the Walled Village, passing through chestnut orchards and fields on our way back down to flat ground.
 The trail is not too steep, but can be bushy in places, particularly in summer.

 The Walled Village is a small settlement that has sprung up in and around an old army barracks that used to house soldiers tasked with guarding the Great Wall.
 The walls remain in good condition, and it’s possible to walk along the top of the walls just about all the way around the village.
 The village inside the walls is full of courtyard houses, old trees, and grindstones.

-After we’ve finished investigating the village, we’ll walk out to the main road to meet our bus, and head back to the reservoir to get lunch at a good Chinese restaurant.
+After we’ve finished investigating the village, we’ll walk out to the main road to meet our bus, and head back to the reservoir to get lunch at our favourite local restaurant.